 His point cuts across all domains.
 No matter the discipline, if you don’t invest in your talent, you will incur costs “like interest on an overdue loan.”
 Like unchecked hypertension innovation debt is a silent killer.

 Unfortunately, we’re seeing far too many companies knowingly incurring Innovation Debt.
 The current era of R&D cost management and de-investing are precisely the corporate decisions that lead to the best people leaving, inability to recruit the right people, loss of productivity, and an innovation funnel that is decreasing in value.

 From Forbes magazine comes their list of the best food innovations of 2012.

-This article in HuffPostBiz on the Buffett/3G take over of Heinz is sending the message that the food and beverage industry is going to be increasingly focused on cost cutting.
 For many, this would imply a further de-emphasis on innovation.
 However, this goes to a common mis-conception about the value of innovation.
 Continue reading